 But here’s the thing, because I felt like a fraud I ended up studying harder for the next exam with the fear of being exposed as someone who just got lucky in the last one.
 So is this feeling really a bad thing?

 From my personal experience, I can say that imposter syndrome mainly occurs in people who have self taught themselves the skill that they are currently using to make a living.

-In my case it is software development.
-I was not particularly good at it in college even though I was studying computer science.
+In my case it is software engineering.
+I was not a particularly good programmer in college even though I was studying computer science.
 I was just an average student if not below average.